Nagant M1895: Technical characteristics

-Revolvers typically have a small gap (sometimes called the flash gap) between the cylinder and the barrel to allow the cylinder to revolve.
-The bullet must "jump" this gap when fired, which can have an adverse effect on accuracy, especially if the barrel and chamber are misaligned.
-The gap also is a path for the escape of high pressure hot gases.
-Expensive revolvers such as Korth and Manurhin are hand-fitted, keeping the gap to a minimum.
-Mass-produced revolvers may have a gap as large as 0.25mm.

-The M1895 by contrast, has a mechanism which, as the hammer is cocked, first turns the cylinder and then moves it forward, closing the gap between the cylinder and the barrel.
+The M1895 has a mechanism which, as the hammer is cocked, first turns the cylinder and then moves it forward, closing the gap between the cylinder and the barrel.
 The cartridge, also unique, plays an important part in sealing the gun to prevent the escape of propellant gases.
 The bullet is deeply seated, entirely within the cartridge case, and the case is slightly reduced in diameter at its mouth.
 The barrel features a short conical section at its rear; this accepts the mouth of the cartridge, completing the gas seal.
 By sealing the gap, the velocity of the bullet is increased by 15 to 45 m/s (50 to 150 ft/s.)
 This feature also eliminates the possibility of injury from gases escaping through the gap, which can injure a finger if the user holds the gun with a finger positioned beside the gap.
+The Nagant's sealed firing system meant that the Nagant revolver, unlike most other revolvers, could make effective use of a sound suppressor, and suppressors were sometimes fitted to it.

 The disadvantage of this design is that Nagant revolvers were laborious and time-consuming to reload, with the need to manually eject each of the used cartridges, and reload one cartridge at a time through a loading gate.
 At the time the revolver was designed, this system was obsolete.
-In British service the Webley Revolver uses a top-break cylinder and star extractor to simultaneously eject all spent cartridges and in American service the Smith & Wesson Model 10 uses a swing-out cylinder and star extractor to simultaneously eject all spent cartridges; therefore replacing older single-action revolvers with a side-loading gate and ejector rod to remove spent cartridges individually in succession.
-However, the Nagant design did have the advantage of requiring less machining than more modern designs.
+In British service the Webley Revolver used a top-break cylinder and star extractor to simultaneously eject all spent cartridges and in American service the Smith & Wesson Model 10 employed a similar system but with a swing-out cylinder.
+The Nagant with its side-loading gate, and ejector rod to remove spent cartridges individually in succession was for all its novelty, outdated as a military revolver in this regard.
+However, the Nagant design did have the advantage of requiring less machining than more modern formats.

-The Nagant M1895 was made in both single-action and double-action models before and during World War I; they are known colloquially as the “Private's model” and the “Officer’s model”, respectively.
-Production of the single-action model seems to have stopped after 1918, with some exceptions, including examples made for target competition.
-Most single-action revolvers were later converted to double-action, making original single-action revolvers rather rare.

-Whether fired in single action or double action, the Nagant M1895 has a markedly heavy trigger pull (about ~12 lbs for single and ~20 lbs for double).
-Enthusiasts have been able to adjust the pull by adjusting the V shaped spring, either by grinding it or shimming it.
+The Nagant M1895 has a heavy trigger pull (about 12 lbs for single and 20 lbs for double).